iEventz/free-bundle-buyer-roblox/README.md

 Add your accounts in here and your alts

 #### webhook
-Toggle enabled to false or true depending and add the url
+Notifies you when there has been a successfull purchase

 #### bundles
 Toggle enabled or false depending on if you want to buy free bundles (heads coming soon)

-### only new
+#### only new
 False to catch up on previous free bundles true to only buy the new ones in the catalog